iAmMe27/Tahrovin/Troubleshooting.md

 ### Wabbajack is unable to continue because of unknown files
 Move your downloads folder outside of your Tahrovin installation folder, ensure that the Tahrovin installation folder is clear of any and all files and then close and restart Wabbajack.
 Remember to point it to the new location of the downloads folder!
 Don't want to have to download everything again.

+### Wabbajack says it couldn't download skyrim.ini or other base skyrimVR files
+Verify the integrity of your game cache in steam and try again.

 ### Missing nexusapikey:
 This usually happens when Nexus Mods is having trouble on their server end.
 Check if you can reach the website in your browser.
 Unfortunately, this is usually fixed by just waiting for Nexus Mods issues to be fixed.